 The name means as much as “lime” and points to the typical loam and lime containing soil of the area.
 Around Arboretum, people make bricks from this kind of soil.

 The Arboretum Antsokay is located in southwestern Madagascar in the region of Atsimo-Andrefana.
 It is only 12 kilometers away from one of the largest cities of the south, Toliara (Tuléar).
 The road to the airport of Toliara is only six kilometers.
 Several times a week, flights run from the capital Antananarivo to Toliara.
 The overland route via RN7 from Tana is more than 900 km long.
 Although the street is in good condition, you need two days for the ride.
-A gravel path of few hundred meteres leads directly from RN7 to Arboretum.
+A gravel path of a few hundred meters leads directly from RN7 to Arboretum.

 Information about the Arboretum:

 In 1980, the Swiss man Herman Petignat bought the 0,04 km² sized area which was then almost barren.
-As a hobby botanist, he began to collect and cultivate plants of the South.
-Quickly it become much more than just pastime.
+As a hobby botanist, he began to collect and cultivate plants in the South.
+Quickly it becomes much more than just pastime.
 Together with botany professor Werner Rauh from Heidelberg University, he descrived several unknown plants of Madagascar and successfully grew his project.
 The old Citroen 2CV, which was driven by Petignat all around Madagascar’s south during these times, can still be seen in Arboretum today.
 In the 1990ies, the collection became a botanical garden.
 This was the first time the public got access to all those plants, now called “Arboretum Antsokay”.
 Herman Petignat died in 2000.
 Since then, the Arboretum has been led by his son Andry who was born in Madagascar.

 You can visit the Arboretum daily from 7:30 to 17:30.
 In the office and souvenir shop, you can organize night walks or bird watching in the early morning.
 All paths are flat and really well to walk.
-Entry fees are 15.000 Ariary (approximately 5 $) per person for a normal guided tour during daytime.
+Entry fees are 15.000 Ariary (approximately 5 $) per person for a normal guided tour during the daytime.
 Only in February the Arboretum is closed.

-In southwest Madagascar, climate is extremely hot and dry all over the year.
+In southwest Madagascar, the climate is extremely hot and dry all over the year.
 The rainy season is very short.
 But due to its proximity to the coast, Arboretum Antsokay usually has a soft breeze which makes temperatures over 30°C feel rather comfortable.

 The Arboretum has a very good infrastructure because an own hotel is part of the area.
 The Auberge de la Table offers an extraordinary restaurant, six very nice bungalows with superior equipment, running hot water, electricity made by solar panels and a great pool to refresh yourself.
 If you need a less expensive accommodation, you will surely find it in nearby Toliara.
 Then you can do day trips to Arboretum.
 Every kind of shops, restaurants and transport mediums can be found in Toliara, too.